aksholokhov/SimCSE/README.md

 ## (Reproducibility study) SimCSE: Simple Contrastive Learning of Sentence Embeddings

-In this repo, we reproduce the results for unsupervised SimCSE.
+In this repo, we reproduce the results for unsupervised SimCSE as part of our final project for CSE517 Natural Language Processing (NLP) course at the University of Washington (UW).
+The authors of this reproducibility study are [@aksholokhov](https://github.com/aksholokhov) and [@birajpandey](https://github.com/birajpandey).

 The original authors of the paper are Tianyu Gao, Xingcheng Yao, and Danqi Chen.
-The authors of this reproducibility study are [@aksholokhov](https://github.com/aksholokhov) and [@birajpandey](https://github.com/birajpandey).

 Link to original repo: https://github.com/princeton-nlp/SimCSE

 Link to original paper: https://arxiv.org/abs/2104.08821